President Michael D Higgins announces series of centenary lectures

 In the series, entitled Machnamh 100, President Higgins will draw together historians to discuss how events of 100 years ago have shaped modern Ireland.
 The word Machnamh means to reflect or meditate on something.

-A spokesman for the president said Machnamh is the president’s biggest initiative this year and into early next year.
+A spokesman for the president said Machnamh is the president’s most significant initiative this year and into early next year.

 The first lecture will be on the challenges of public commemoration and how remembering events of the past impact on the present day.
 It will be given by the president.